uikit/uikit-site/docs/pages/pagination.md

 ## Accessibility

-The Pagination Next/Previous icons will handle setting the appropriate WAI-ARIA Roles and Properties.
+The previous/next pagination buttons handle setting the appropriate WAI-ARIA Roles and Properties.

 The elements will have a `role="button"` and a property `aria-label`.